Committed to the prevention of child exploitation

 What is child exploitation?

-Criminals recruit and groom young people to transport and deliver drugs.
+Child exploitation is the grooming and enslavement of children and young people for the purposes of making money through selling drugs, other illicit items and sexual exploitation.
+Criminal gangs, known as County line gangs, recruit and groom young people to transport and deliver drugs.
 Extreme violence and intimidation is used to control and trap children and to isolate them from their families and schools.
-Young people, in particular girls are also sexually exploited.
+Young people, in particular girls are also being sexually exploited.
 Vulnerable adults are also at risk.